Costs and Financing

 There are no tuition fees at the University of Würzburg.
 However you must pay the semester contribution each semester for enrollment or re-enrollment.
-The break-down of the fee is:
+The semester contribution consists of a student contribution and the semester ticket.

 |Broadcasting fees (AZDBS/GEZ)*||18,00 €|

 If you are staying in Germany longer than three months, you have to pay a broadcasting fee.
-The registration form can be found online or at banks and Sparkasse.
+The registration form can be found online.

 Note: In a shared flat (WG), the broadcasting fee contribution is a monthly fee for the whole apartment.
 Talk with your roommates about how you will apportion the fees.